Qt-Widgets/QtPro/Ui/Qt5.5.1/CustomWindow/README.md

 CustomWindow BY Qt
 ==================
-An easy to use and Custom top-level window created by Qt
+a simple, native and easy to use custom top-level window created by Qt

 ![Screenshot](https://raw.githubusercontent.com/IMAN4K/QtPro/master/Resources/Image/CustomWindow BY Qt.gif)